Trump’s war on trans people has left Americans seeking asylum — from America

 Jey Poston, 32, from Georgia

-Jey Poston flew from Atlanta, Georgia to Amsterdam on January 19, carrying 35lb of printed-out evidence that he felt proved that the U.S. was no longer safe for him.
+Jey Poston flew from Atlanta, Georgia to Amsterdam on January 19, carrying 35lb of printed evidence that he felt proved that the U.S. was no longer safe for him.

 Now, the entire group is in a “weird purgatory”, staying in government housing in Burgum, a small town around 160 miles from Amsterdam, while they appeal their initial rejections under the “safe country” policy.